Drug Possession Lawyer in Akron

 The seriousness and, therefore, the sentencing for drug crimes vary depending on the type of illegal drug involved, as well as the amount in possession.
 For example, drug abuse charges for heroin—a dangerous and highly addictive drug—are much more serious than charges of simple marijuana possession in Ohio or any other state.
 “Possession” can also include the possession of drug paraphernalia, such as needles used to abuse illegal drugs.

-Simple Possession of Marijuana
+Simple Possession of Marijuana in Ohio

 - In Ohio, possession of less than 100mg of marijuana (also known as weed, pot, cannabis, Mary Jane, and other nicknames) is a misdemeanor punishable by no more than a $150 fine.
 Possession of at least 100mg, but less than 200mg of marijuana is also a misdemeanor, but could also result in 30 days in jail.
 Conviction of misdemeanor possession could also require you to complete a drug treatment program.

 Felony Possession of Marijuana in Ohio

 - Possession of more than 200mg of marijuana is a felony drug offense and could land you in jail for more than a year with a fine of $1,500 or more.

 You can expect the District Attorney’s office to pursue a conviction with considerable tenacity, particularly if large quantities of the drug were found.
 There are many ways to challenge a drug possession arrest, including illegal search and seizure or other rights violations.